followmyutopia/devextreme-documentation/api-reference/30 Data Layer/CustomStore/1 Configuration/totalCount.md

 <!--typeFunctionReturnType-->Promise<number><!--/typeFunctionReturnType-->
 <!--typeFunctionReturnDescription-->
-A Promise of the jQuery.Deferred object resolved after data has been loaded.
+A Promise that is resolved after data is loaded.
 <!--/typeFunctionReturnDescription-->